Basic Features

 • Pairing timeout: You can set a timeout period with the mt field in the product information if you choose the passive pairing mode or anti-misoperation mode.
 After pairing times out, the module will enter low power mode.

 Only the module enters pairing mode can the mobile app discover the device and pair with it.
 For more information about pairing with the Tuya Smart app, see User Guide.
-If you also develop with the IoT App SDK, pairing via serial port might be used.
+If you also develop with the Smart App SDK, pairing via serial port might be used.
 For more information, see Device Pairing.

 To pair with a mobile app, the module must enter pairing mode first, which can be one of the following three states.